What not to put in self-storage

 The round-the-clock security and CCTV of Vanguard’s storage units means that you can be confident in the safety of the belongings that you leave with us.
 However, we would still strongly advise against storing cash in a storage unit, and would suggest opting for a bank, safe or security deposit box instead.

 This goes without saying.
-If you don’t want to end up on Crimewatch, please avoid storing humans or animals (alive or dead) in storage units.
+If you don’t want to end up on Crimewatch, please avoid storing humans or animals (alive or dead) in self-storage units.

-What else can’t you use a storage unit for?
+What else can’t you use a self-storage unit for?

-Making the most of a storage space can sometimes be taken too far.
+Making the most of a self-storage space can sometimes go too far.
 For example, we cannot permit anyone to live or work in our units – their purpose should solely be for storage and no other activities.

 Vanguard are your trusted self-storage provider across London, Manchester and Bristol.
-With 50 years of experience, we now have a wide range of impeccable storage units of varying sizes, all of which are monitored 24/7 for total security.
+With 50 years of experience, we now have a wide range of impeccable storage units of varying sizes, with 24/7 CCTV for total security.
 To discuss your storage needs, simply get in touch with our friendly team today.